Atomwaffenverbotsvertrag UNO 2017

 Emphasizing that nothing in this Treaty shall be interpreted as affecting the

-inalienable right of its States Parties to develop research, production and use of
+inalienable right of its States Parties to develop research, production and use

 nuclear energy for peaceful purposes without discrimination,